All Episodes

 So goes the entire world.

-We're not perfect, but we try To become a more perfect union.
+We're not perfect, but we try to become a more perfect union.

 We learn from mistakes.

-We write wrongs.
+We right wrongs.

 We correct injustices.